 Torres had scored 65 goals in just 102 league appearances for Liverpool, but having struggled towards the end of his time on Merseyside his fortunes only worsened at Stamford Bridge.

-It took him 903 minutes to open his Chelsea account and he never reached double figures for league goals in any of the seasons he spent in west London.
+It took him 903 minutes to open his Chelsea account and he never reached double figures for league goals in any of the three full seasons he spent in west London.

 Newcastle to Liverpool, 2011

-The aforementioned Torres transfer saw Liverpool desperately seeking attacking reinforcements, their search taking them to Newcastle to sign giant Geordie Andy Carroll.
+The aforementioned Torres transfer saw Liverpool desperately seek attacking reinforcements, their search taking them to Newcastle to sign Andy Carroll.

 The towering forward had helped fire Newcastle to promotion the previous season and adapted seamlessly to the top flight, hitting 11 goals across the first half of the Premier League campaign.

-That form persuaded Liverpool to splash a club-record £35m to bring Carroll to Anfield, though the forward struggled following his big-money move.
+That form persuaded Liverpool to splash a club-record £35m to bring Carroll to Anfield, though he struggled for form and fitness following his big-money move.

-Injuries hampered his progress, whilst he seemed ill-suited to new manager Brendan Rodgers’ methods after the Northern Irishman replaced Kenny Dalglish.
+Injuries hindered his progress, whilst he seemed ill-suited to new manager Brendan Rodgers’ methods after the Northern Irishman replaced Kenny Dalglish.

 Olympiakos to Fulham, 2014